brendansudol/tiny-tales/README.md

 - go to view book page on edit save
 - revamp record button
 - better loading image experience (maybe a game?)
+- confetti on save?
+- fix hydration issues
+- go to current page when editing